 Overfertilization Does Not Product the Best Marijuana Seeds

-Indicated by burnt or yellow leaf tips, over-fertilization can be overcome by flushing three gallons of water for each gallon of water.
+Indicated by burnt or yellow leaf tips, over fertilization can be overcome by flushing three gallons of water for each gallon of water.
 For them to survive, cannabis plants should receive an adequate amount of nutrients.
 The Wikipedia.org said cannabis generally needs more nitrogen, phosphorus, and potassium in all life stages.
 Still, you have to know the limits because too much or fewer nutrients can harm cannabis.
-Also, in this matter, the young plants will eventually be healthy and generate better marijuana seeds.
+Also, in this way, the young plants will eventually grow healthy and generate the best marijuana seeds.